The Perils of Replacement Addictions

-If nicotine is among your—or a friend’s—old chemical indulgences, you’ve probably heard the line “quit smoking, get fat.”
+If nicotine is among your old chemical indulgences, you’ve probably heard the line “quit smoking, get fat.”
 While many former smokers do gain a few pounds, that’s not always a bad thing.
 Nicotine is an appetite suppressant and also speeds up metabolism, which can lead to chain smokers becoming underweight.
-Unhealthy weight loss is even more common with certain other substances, particularly opiates and cocaine, which can grow cravings to the point where addicts neglect eating in the constant search for a new “fix.”
+Unhealthy weight loss is even more common with certain other substances, particularly opiates and cocaine addiction, which can grow cravings to the point where addicts neglect eating in the constant search for a new “fix.”
 In turn, these addicts end up with replacement addictions.

 One thing every recovering addict should know is that the habit of living for instant gratification in replacement addictions is harder to purge than physical cravings for a specific substance.
 Besides comfort food, many turn to unhealthy relationships, gambling, or new-to-them chemical substances; others let shopping, popular fiction, social media, or television become master of their time.
 Even healthy things—exercise, sports, volunteer work, church activities, hobbies, learning—can turn into new replacement addictions.

 It’s not always easy to tell a healthy passion from an unhealthy addiction.
 And as with most addictions, others frequently see trouble developing before you do.
 (Reread our earlier post on denial for a refresher course on outside input and other warning signals.)

 Besides your new favorite activity, what other regulars are in your life?